Staying in hospital as an inpatient

-The staff looking you after will make sure you have the support and advice you need when you are ready to leave hospital.
-This is sometimes described as your 'discharge'.
+The staff looking after you will make sure you have the support and advice you need when you are ready to leave hospital.
+This is sometimes called being 'discharged'.

-For example, they may need to ask you about your home, how many stairs you have to climb and whether you have relatives or friends who will be able to support you during your recovery.
+- if you have relatives or friends who will be able to support you during your recovery

-They will also ask you about any help or support which you currently receive from social services or community health professionals, such as district nurses.
-They will arrange any referrals for you.
+We also ask about any help or support you get from social services or community health professionals, such as district nurses.
+We'll arrange any referrals for you.

 If you need a certificate to claim sickness benefit, please let your nurse or ward administrator know as soon as possible.